10 Ways to Get Your Children to Respect You

 5. Spend more time teaching love than teaching rules:

 Children who are taught the connection between love and discipline can accept consequences more easily than those who are governed exclusively by “chapter and verse.”
 Love does not demand respect; love commands respect.

 Children are master observers.
-Personal work ethic… Paying bills… Charitable giving… Helping others… Generous with tips… Talking positively about others behind their backs.
-All of these are areas where we build and sustain the kind of character our kids will respond to with respect.
+They notice if you have a good work ethic, if you are generous with tips, if you help others, if you talk positively about others behind their backs, etc. These are areas where we build and sustain the kind of character our kids will respond to with respect.

 Is this a family you consider worthy of your best?
 Is your family “job one?”
 This means being proactive about family life.
 Meals together, special trips and events, game nights, vacation.
 Respect.